feathersjs/docs/guides/chat/frontend.md

 ## Sending and displaying messages

-Allright.
+Alright.
 We can create and listen to new messages and also list all messages.
 All that is left to do now is create some HTML from the message list and a form to create new messages.
 Let's update `public/index.html` with some HTML for our chat to look like this:

 ```html
 <html>